ONC & CMS Interoperability Regulations: Part 2 – Health IT Vendors

 Again, if a health IT vendor for the payer or provider market hasn’t already begun FHIR development, they are behind.
 Way behind.
 The timelines for health plans come first in 2021 and requirements for EHRs and other certified health IT product follow.
 Each of these data profiles and the accompanying terminologies open complex questions, such as how will Hl7v2 and C-CDA be effectively converted?

 Defining the Data via USCDI

-In addition, a new advisory body will continue to expand the list of required data classes and terminologies for use in standards.
-That group is called the US Core Data for Interoperability (USCDI).
-While USCDI does not have regulatory authority on its own, the ONC has made it clear that they will follow its guidance on the requirements for new data and streamline updates to the requirements using a new process.
+The list of required data classes and terminologies for use in standards will continue to expand through the United States Core Data for Interoperability (USCDI).
+The USCDI is a standardized set of health data elements for nationwide interoperable health information exchange.
+The ONC has made it clear that they will use the USCDI as the basis for establishing new data requirements as well as streamlining updates to the requirements using a new process.
 This process is called the Standard Version Advancement Process (SVAP), and it is included as part of the final rule.
 Essentially, it allows vendors and certifying bodies to update to more recent guidance without waiting 3 to 5 years for the federal government to catch up through regulatory action.
-Diameter Health leadership presented to the USCDI group in 2019 and if you have more questions, we are well-versed in the ways USCDI will affect data structure and codification.
+Diameter Health leadership presented to the USCDI Task Force in 2019 and if you have more questions, we are well-versed in the ways USCDI will affect data structure and codification.